metaphacts/metaphactory-docker-compose/README.md

 In case required by the environment: the container-internal ports can also be adjusted by specifying the following properties using environment variable `PLATFORM_JETTY_OPTS`: `PLATFORM_JETTY_OPTS=jetty.http.port=8081 jetty.ssl.port=8444`

-Jetty will use a self-signed certificate by default and the keystore is located in `/var/lib/jetty/etc/keystore`.
+Jetty will use a self-signed certificate by default and the keystore is located in `/var/lib/jetty/etc/keystore.p12`.
 To use a custom certificate this keystore can be replaced, e.g. using a Docker volume (just) for that file, specifying the location and keystore password by adding the following settings to the environment variable `PLATFORM_JETTY_OPTS` (e.g. in the `.env` file).

-The following example provides a snippet for the keystore `mykeystore.jks` with password `changeit`.
+The following example provides a snippet for the keystore `mykeystore.p12` with password `changeit`.
 This can be used in `docker-compose.overwrite.yml`.

 		services: